JerBouma/PersonalFinance/README.md

 | 2023-09-11/2023-09-17 | 2023-09-12 | geldmaat - Omitted due to Privacy Reasons     |  -18.43 | geldmaat - Omitted due to Privacy Reasons     | Transactions    | geldmaat     |           100% |
 | 2023-09-11/2023-09-17 | 2023-09-13 | asr - Omitted due to Privacy Reasons          |   12.2  | asr - Omitted due to Privacy Reasons          | Income          | asr          |           100% |

-Which makes it possible to plot the spending pattern over time for each category.
-This can be done simply by selecting the column and using `.plot()` but it also possible to create a larger overview as shown below:
+These datasets make it possible to plot the spending pattern over time for each category.
+This can be simply by selecting the column and using `.plot()` from Pandas but it also possible to create a larger overview as shown below:

 ```python
 import matplotlib.pyplot as plt